energy-sustainability/energy-sustainability.github.io/_pages/MLP_ConvNets_theory.md

 <p style="text-align: center;">ResNet residual block design, from [38].
 Enables learning the identity function, and training networks of any depth.</p>

+<a name='representations'></a>
+### Deep Nets and Representations

+Deep neural networks are representation learning techniques.
+Their basic purpose is to generate representations that can be used afterwards by another component, such as a classifier (e.g., softmax).
+The power of deep nets lies within its internal layers, which generate powerful data descriptors, such that a posterior process can make use of those for some task.
+This is the reason of the popularity of deep nets.
+Their applicability to a huge amount of tasks.

 <a name='inside'></a>
 ### CNN from the Inside